stashed/postgres/docs/postgres.md

 ## Backup PostgreSQL

 This section will demonstrate how to backup PostgreSQL database.
-Here, we are going to deploy a PosgreSQL database using KubeDB.
+Here, we are going to deploy a PostgreSQL database using KubeDB.
 Then, we are going to backup this database into a GCS bucket.
 Finally, we are going to restore the backed up data into another PostgreSQL database.

 ### Deploy Sample PosgreSQL Database